Patents – Frequently Asked Questions (FAQs)

 - In order to file the foreign (PCT, which stands for Patent Cooperation Treaty) application, we will need to revise your U.S. Patent application so that it meets the form and requirements set forth by the foreign patent office.
 The initial fees in connection with foreign filings are as follows: (1) foreign (PCT) application filing fees are generally in the $3000 range (but may vary based on the fluctuation of the U.S. dollar); and (2) Legal fees for our services for the preparation and filing of the application are generally in the $1500-$2000 range.
 Please note that because the subject matter of each patent application is unique, costs will be determined on a case-by-case basis.
 A general range of costs is provided based on our experience of handling these matters.

-- International patent protection can be a very expensive proposition depending on how many countries, and in which countries, you seek patent protection.
+- International patent protection can be an expensive proposition depending on how many countries, and in which countries, you seek patent protection.
 In terms of the expenses that you might incur with these foreign national phase filings, there are specific foreign filing fees in each country, annual maintenance fees, and foreign counsel fees, among others.
 In addition, similar to your U.S. patent application, legal fees in connection with a foreign application would also be incurred in the future based on the examination of the application.
 Therefore, the initial $5000 (approx.) that we mentioned above and that you will initially spend, is usually the least amount of the costs that you will incur in deciding to pursue foreign protection.

 What does it mean to have “Patent Pending” status?